httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ~~~

 While Section 5.4 of {{RFC9110}} does not define a length limit for header
-fields it is likely that the web server's implementation does impose a limit,
+fields it is likely that the web server's implementation does impose a limit;
 many popular implementations have default limits of 8K.
 Server SHOULD avoid
 setting a large number of large cookies such that the final cookie-string
 would exceed their header field limit.
-Not doing so could result in the request
+Not doing so could result in requests
-failing.
+to server failing.

 Servers MUST be tolerant of multiple cookie headers.
 For example, an HTTP/2
 {{RFC9113}} or HTTP/3 {{RFC9114}} connection might split a cookie header to